underwatergrasshopper/poe_exp_after_dot/README.md

 Right click on in-game experience bar area should show menu.
 Quit option can be selected from there.
 <p align="center"><img src="./docs/images/QuitFromGame.png"></p>

 # Controls and Navigation

-Actions which can be performed on In-Game Experience Bar area (also known as ControlRegion):
+Actions which can be performed on In-Game Experience Bar Area (also known as ControlRegion):

 ```
 LMB                         - Measure (removes following entries nad creates new entry)